godotengine/godot/README.md

 URL: https://github.com/godotengine/godot.git

-Number of lines of code and the tool used to count it: <TODO>
+Number of lines of code and the tool used to count it: 2326 KLOC, tested by lizard with command `lizard -l cpp`

 Programming language: C++
 ## Coverage measurement